imimim-username/beefyTool/README.md

 BASE_RPC_URL=

 # Optional private key for local/fork deployments ONLY
+# ⚠️ WARNING: Never use mainnet private keys.
+Use test keys only.
+# ⚠️ Only used for local Hardhat network or fork testing.
 DEPLOYER_PRIVATE_KEY=

 # Optional default strategist address (can also be set in the wizard/config)